 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment resulting in a financial loss to the Foundation.
 The fair value of a publicly traded financial instrument takes into account the credit rating of its issuer.
 The fair value of a privately held financial instrument may take into account valuation models that include some level of management estimation and judgment.
-The Foundation's financial instruments of cash equivalents, accrued investment income, loans receivable, bonds and debentures and private debt are subject to credit risk.
+The Foundation's financial instruments of cash equivalents, accrued investment income, loans receivable, bonds and debentures and private investments in debt are subject to credit risk.
 The maximum exposure to credit risk on these instruments is their carrying value.
-The privately held debt is largely comprised of unrated, non-investment grade, senior secured loans.
+The private investments in debt are largely comprised of unrated, non-investment grade, senior secured loans.
 The maximum exposure to credit risk related to these investments is their fair value as presented in the consolidated statement of financial position and note 4.
 Credit exposure is mitigated by the underlying collateral, covenant protections and other credit enhancements that were underwritten by the external private debt managers.
 Additionally, the Foundation manages the risk by ensuring compliance with the limits to the credit exposure for the publicly traded pooled funds, engaging a professional investment manager to actively evaluate the creditworthiness of the borrowers of private debt and charging Foundation management with the periodic review of the financial strength and ability to service the loan of impact investment borrowers.
 Cash is held at financial institutions regulated by the federal Bank Act or Trust and Loan Companies Act.
 Cash equivalents are substantially all Government of Canada Treasury Bills.
 As at year end, the Foundation's credit exposures in its publicly traded fixed income portfolios were as follows:

 Percentage of the market value of the publicly traded fixed income portfolios

 Investment grade bonds

-Credit rating 2024 2023
+Credit rating 2025 2024

-Bonds and debentures, at fair value \$ 258,273 \$ 179,309
+Bonds and debentures, at fair value \$ 275,575 \$ 258,273

-AAA 49.5% 47.5%
+AAA 46.1% 49.5%

-AA 25.6% 29.9%
+AA 26.2% 25.6%

-A 14.6% 13.1%
+A 16.9% 14.6%

-BBB 10.2% 9.5%
+BBB 10.7% 10.2%

-<bbb< td="">0.1%-</bbb<> 0.1% -
+<bbb< td="">0.1%0.1%</bbb<> 0.1% 0.1%